 Cottage Cheese + Berries + Almonds

 Skip the casein protein powder and opt for cottage cheese, which is rich in the dairy derivative.
-It’s also a slow-digesting protein that will leave you feeling fuller longer and can help you get better sleep with the amino acid tryptophan.
-Pair it with antioxidant-rich berries, like strawberries or raspberries, and top with a handful of almonds for some extra protein and healthy fat.
+It's also a slow-digesting protein that will leave you feeling fuller longer and can help you get better sleep with the amino acid tryptophan.
+Pair it with antioxidant-rich berries, like strawberries or raspberries, and top with a handful of almonds for some extra protein and healthy fats.

 White Tea + Ginger + Lemon

 Like green tea, white tea can also help you slim down.
-A study published in the Journal of Nutrition and Metabolism found that white tea can boost the breakdown of fat, and slow the formation of fat cells.
-It’s also rich in antioxidants that help the liver turn fat into energy.
+A study published in the Journal of Nutrition & Metabolism found that white tea can boost the breakdown of fat, and slow the formation of fat cells.
+It's also rich in antioxidants that help the liver turn fat into energy.
 Flavor your tea with some fresh ginger, which has anti-inflammatory properties.
 A study published in the journal Metabolism found that ginger helps reduce feelings of hunger, which can help with weight loss.
 Add in some pectin-rich lemon for another weight-loss boost.

 Cauliflower + Quinoa + Avocado Oil